2016 Collegiate Covered Bridge Regatta. For colleges and open single scullers on April 9, 2016.

 We strongly encourage clubs and schools to bring motor launches and drivers.
 This has been an incredible help in the past and we need you again this year.
 We do reimburse for fuel!

 We also need volunteers for many jobs before, during and after the regatta.
-Check out our volunteer sign-up page to see where you might help - no experience necessary! go to here (CBR) and here (CCBR)
+Check out our volunteer sign-up pages to see where you might help - no experience necessary! go to here (CBR) and here (CCBR)

 will be limited parking at Lowell State Park for trailers, large buses, team